The Curious Incident of the Dog in the Night-Time

 by Mark Haddon

 The Curious Incident of the Dog in the Night-Time by Mark Haddon is assigned in US schools at grades 8–12, with a Lexile measure of 1090L.
+It appears across 1 curriculum reference, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where The Curious Incident of the Dog in the Night-Time is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.